williamalvarez92/Space-Invaders/README.md

 #### Planning 📊

-I made a small sketch on paper first on how I wanted to look and any extra functionality I wanted.
-Then lay out how the code would be structured and which tools I was going to use.
+I made a small sketch on paper first on how I wanted it to look and any extra functionality I wanted.
+I then laid out how the code would be structured and which tools I was going to use.

 Regarding styling, I wanted to make it a Mario themed game.
 However, after reading more about the game I decided to make it a tribute to the game, mimicking how it looked.